Nellie massacre: Vajpayee's Comments

-Inciting incidents
+Rumors

 Reports that immigrant Bengali Muslims had kidnapped and gang-raped four young women from a Lalung family, killed six children, illegally cultivated Tiwa lands, and stolen cows quickly spread, leading Tiwa Hindus to assemble to avenge the outrages.
 It was also alleged that on February 13, Miya Muslims had attacked a Bihari village in that area.
 The occurrence of the alleged killings and abductions remains uncertain, as no First Information Report (FIR) could be located, nor is there any record of criminal proceedings against the purported perpetrators.
 None of the individuals interviewed in Nellie confirmed that such incidents had taken place.
 Tiwa chiefs reportedly decided they must kill at least 700 Bengalis for each of their tribesmen killed, and consequently an all-out attack was launched on immigrant areas.

 Massacre

 The massacre itself took place on the morning of 18 February 1983, starting in the village of Borbori, perpetrated by several hundred Tiwas, who targeted Nellie and 14 other Muslim-majority villages in the area.
 In Nellie, the mob burnt many houses and placed itself at all the roads and exits to the village, killing anyone who tried to escape.
 The massacre lasted until dusk.
-Between 1,600 and 3,000 people died, but locals report the number as having been higher.
+Between 2,000 and 3,000 people died, but locals report the number as having been higher.

 The massacre ended with the arrival of the Central Reserve Police Force (CRPF) in the evening.
 Many survivors recall that the local police tried convincing the CRPF battalion that there was no violence in the area; the smoke emitted was due to burning of agricultural waste rather than houses.
 The survivors also recalled that the local police diverted the battalion to patrol the national highway suggesting that no road lead to the area from where the smoke rose.
 The battalion eventually located the area when a woman from the village stopped the CRPF trucks and led them to the village.